Chart Color Schemes

 St Agnes - Ridgehaven is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in St Agnes - Ridgehaven, as per the latest Census evaluation, consisted of 83.9% houses and 16.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Adelaide metro's 88.6% houses and 11.3% other dwellings.
-Home ownership in St Agnes - Ridgehaven was at 38.4%, with the remaining dwellings either mortgaged (43.6%) or rented (18.0%).
-The median monthly mortgage repayment in the area was $1,517, aligning with the Adelaide metro average, while the median weekly rent figure was $330, also matching Adelaide metro's figures.
-Nationally, St Agnes - Ridgehaven's median monthly mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The dwelling structure in St Agnes - Ridgehaven, as per the latest Census, consisted of 83.9% houses and 16.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 88.6% houses and 11.3% other dwellings.
+Home ownership in St Agnes - Ridgehaven stood at 38.4%, with the remaining dwellings either mortgaged (43.6%) or rented (18.0%).
+The median monthly mortgage repayment was $1,517, aligning with Adelaide metro's average, while the median weekly rent was $330, also matching Adelaide metro's figure.
+Nationally, St Agnes - Ridgehaven's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing